busbud/coding-challenge-frontend-b/README.md

 # coding-challenge-frontend-b
-Using Express, Parcel, React, Pug, Sass & Bulma!
+Using Express, Parcel, Preact, Pug, Sass & Bulma!

 Use `yarn run lint` to lint the `.js` files.